logankilpatrick/wgschool/content/chapel/chapel-03-domain-parallelism.md

 For the rest of this class we assume that you have a working multi-locale Chapel environment, whether provided by a Docker container or by multi-locale Chapel on a physical HPC cluster.
-We will run all examples on four nodes with three cores per node.
+We will run all examples on four nodes with two cores per node.

 <!-- ~~~ {.bash} -->
 <!-- $ chpl mycode.chpl -o mybinary -->